DouglasVDM/RecipesGalore/README.md

  # Recipes Galore

-Recipes Galore is a collaborative project by Alex and Tersia.
+Recipes Galore is a collaborative project by Alex, Tersia and Chris.
 It's designed to help you discover and manage your favorite recipes effortlessly.

 ## Features